Samira786/R_Analysis/README.md

 Own Study

-Is Performance of the car is determined by MPG and Horsepower?
+Is Performance of the car determined by MPG and Horsepower?
 The null hypothesis - horsepower has no effect on mpg Alternate hypothesis - horsepower has effect on mpg